Schniz/fnm/README.md

 `--skip-shell`

 Skip appending shell specific loader to shell config file, based on the current user shell, defined in `$SHELL`. e.g. for Bash, `$HOME/.bashrc`. `$HOME/.zshrc` for Zsh.
 For Fish - `$HOME/.config/fish/config.fish`

+`--force-install`

+MacOS installations using the installation script are deprecated in favor of the Homebrew formula, but this forces the script to install using it anyway.

 Example: